symfony/symfony-docs/book/forms.rst

 Rendering a Form in a Template
 ------------------------------

-So far, you've seen how an entire field can be rendered with just one line of code.
+So far, you've seen how an entire form can be rendered with just one line of code.
 Of course, you'll usually need much more flexibility when rendering:

 .. configuration-block::